jonsuh/fix-twitter/README.md

 ## Pssst!

-Psssst!
 If you use Tweetbot 2 for Mac, you can also replace t.co links by running the following in Terminal:

 ```
 defaults write com.tapbots.TweetbotMac OpenURLsDirectly YES